tuxone/miemieda/README.md

 ### Use the pre-built box

+repalce `at15/lnmp` with `at15/lnmp7` if you want to use PHP7.0

 - `vagrant init at15/lnmp`
 - `vagrant up --provider virtualbox`

 ### Use this repo directly

+checkout to `feature/php7` branch if you want to use PHP7.0

 - `git clone git@github.com:at15/lnmp.git`
 - `cd lnmp`